anbox-cloud/discourse-docs/howto/container/logs.md

 Jan 17 08:38:58 ams-bh03th0j1qm6416q0v30 acc[607]: 2019/01/17 08:38:58 Installing application com.canonical.candy from app.apk ...
 ```

-> **Note:** AMS does not support runtime log collection.
-Logs are currently only being collected from a container which failed to start or had an error at runtime.
+[note type="information" status="Note"]AMS does not support runtime log collection.
+Logs are currently only being collected from a container which failed to start or had an error at runtime.[/note]